sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 </div>

 From the figures, we notice similar but exaggerated trends that we observed in the LJ13 systems.
 The MCMC chains return a higher W2 score but have a significantly lower energy W2 score.
-Therefore, we emphasize the importance of visualizing the distribution of observations (such as energy and interatomic distance) as the mismatch can get further inflated with increase in dimensions.
+Therefore, we emphasize the importance of visualizing the distribution of observations (such as energy and interatomic distance) as the complexity of systems increases with increase in dimensions.

 <div class="caption">
     Table 4.
 Performance of all methods on the LJ55 system